-Applicants have the burden of providing evidence of their income and use of income for the applicable time period (22 M.R.S. § 4308(2)) (see Ordinance §§ 4.9; 6.3).
+Applicants have the burden of providing evidence of their income and use of income for the applicable time period (22 M.R.S. § 4308(2)) (see Ordinance § § 4.9; 6.3).
 The Administrator will notify applicants in writing that they must give the Administrator prompt notice if their utility service is to be terminated or if their fuel supply is low.
 It is the applicant's responsibility to attempt to make arrangements with the utility company to maintain their service and to notify the Administrator if assistance is needed with a utility bill prior to service being terminated.

-Appendix D for the current year's electricity maximums.
+Electricity Maximums for Households Without Electric Hot Water.
+See Ordinance Appendix D for the current year's electricity maximums.